NicolasGulam/BaSP-A2022-Etapa-1/README.md

 In the sixth week, we had to make the html, css and javascript files of the Log in and Sign Up sections for the Employee, adding all the necessary validations in the inputs.
 Then, in the case of finishing it, we had to perform the validations in the contact section of the landing.
+### Week 07
+In this week, we had to do in each form an HTTP request that must be made using the Fetch method of Javascript, sending all the data loaded in the form.
+The request should only be executed if all form validations pass.
+In the case of one the fields does not meet the validations, the request should not be made.